 4. Local Regulation

 For municipal utilities, rates and services are governed by the city itself.
-Utilities are commonly governed by either a city council or city commission or an appointed or elected utility board.
+Utilities are governed by either a city council or city commission or an appointed or elected utility board.
 The utility is governed by residents of the community who are customers of the utility and are thoroughly familiar with its operations and services.

 5. Local Presence